ChenYefet/fifty-shades-of-grape/README.md

 ### 🎨 Optimised Contrast
 - **Background**: A very dark purple base for pleasant contrast with all the other colours
 - **Keywords**: Bold shades of pink, purple and turquoise for quick identification
-- **Strings and Comments**: Lighter pinks and purples for ease of reading more modifiable texts
+- **Strings and Comments**: Lighter purples that protrude invitingly from the dark purple background for ease of reading more modifiable texts

 ---